South Coast Line: Services and rolling stock

 The electrified rolling stock of the South Coast Line began with V set intercity trains.
 There were later accompanied by Tangaras when they were introduced into the CityRail network in 1988.
 Originally, the Tangaras that ran on the South Coast Line were different variations of T sets known as G sets.
 G sets differed from T sets in that they had reversible seats, toilets, fresh water dispensers and luggage racks.
 In late 2005, it was discovered that a majority of the V set rolling stock operating on the South Coast Line were suffering from corrosion in their underframes.
 More G sets were introduced onto the South Coast Line to compensate, and eventually became the standard rolling stock on the South Coast Line after V sets ceased operating on the service.
 From January 2012, V sets ceased operating South Coast services.
 In 2009, however, after the introduction of OSCARs onto the intercity CityRail network, All G sets were recalled for conversion into T sets.
-The OSCAR fleet effectively replaced the G set rolling stock and, since 2010, standard Sydney Trains T sets, owned by NSW TrainLink, have been operating services to Port Kembla.
+The OSCAR fleet effectively replaced the G set rolling stock and, from 2010–2025, standard Sydney Trains T sets, owned by NSW TrainLink, have been operating services to Port Kembla.

 In 2017, it was revealed that the Liberal state government had reviewed a 3.6 billion dollar tunnel between Thirroul and Waterfall that could reduce travel time between Sydney and Wollongong by 22 minutes, but that rail improvements were being sidetracked in favour of improving and extending the nearby Princes Motorway.